ThatFireBoi/holbertonschool-simple_shell/README.md

 - wait3 (man 2 wait3)
 - wait4 (man 2 wait4)
 - write (man 2 write)

+## Project Tasks

+- Task 0: Provide a Man page, a README and a AUTHORS file for the project.
+- Task 1: Write code that passes Betty checkers.
+- Task 2: Write a UNIX command line interpreter.
+- Task 3: Simple Shell 0.1-Handle command lines with arguments
+- Task 4: Simple Shell 0.2-Handle the PATH;fork must not be called if the command does not exist.
+- Task 5: Simple Shell 0.3-Implement the exit built-in, that exits the shell.
+- Task 6: Simple Shell 0.4-Implement the env built-in, that prints the current environment.

 ## Contributing
 You can contribute with this shell adding some buil-int functions, feel free to make pull request.